Mandarin Fitness Weight Loss

 Crime Prevention In Lincolnshire – Property Security

-Think like a criminal to prevent crime!
+Think like a criminal too that we can help prevent crime!
 If you’ve gone out and forgotten your keys would you be able to get into your home to unlock the door from the inside?
 It sounds obvious but by properly securing your property or vehicle you’re already helping to prevent crime.
 Therefore, before leaving your property make sure the doors and windows are closed and locked.
-If you are ever locked out, you’ll be able to contact a good locksmith or vehicle breakdown agency to help you regain access.
+If you are ever locked out, you’ll be able to contact a good locksmith or vehicle breakdown agency to help you regain access so don’t neglect your security.

 Crime prevention is all about making life difficult (or impossible) for criminals.
 Leaving car windows open during the summer or the engine running and car unlocked to defrost during the winter are obviously asking for trouble.
 Likewise, house windows left open during hot weather and doors left unlocked are open invitations to an opportunist thief.